sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ## Basanta tilaka rasa.

-  One tola' of gold, two tola's of mica, three tola's of iron, four tola's of mercury [incinerated,](# "* Those who are unable to incinerate mereury may, in its place, make use of rasa-sinduram which, to some entent, serves the purpose of the former.") two tola's of tin, two tola's of pearls, and two tola's of corals are to be rubbed together with the juices of gokshura, ba'saka, and ikshu (sugar cane).
+  One tola' of gold, two tola's of mica, three tola's of iron, four tola's of mercury incinerated,[^17] two tola's of tin, two tola's of pearls, and two tola's of corals are to be rubbed together with the juices of gokshura, ba'saka, and ikshu (sugar cane).
 The compound is then to be dried, put inside two earthen basins, and heated by the third kind of Ba'luka' Jantram, for twenty one hours.
 When cooled, the compound is to be taken out and rubbed with (four tola's, each, of) musk and camphor, (Dose, one racti, each, to be taken twice or thrice, a day).
 This medicine cures cough, asthma, an abnormal excess of one or more of the three dosas, anemia, consumption, heart disease, and fever.
 This is nutritive and destroyer of senile decay.

+[^17]: "* Those who are unable to incinerate mereury may, in its place, make use of rasa-sinduram which, to some entent, serves the purpose of the former."

 **चतुष्टय रसः ।**